NjohPrince/Building-A-Web-Page-Using-React/README.md

 Made use of react smooth scroll

-        Website Include MANIPULATION OF REACT COMPONENTS, STYLES, AND RESPONSIVENESS, WORK IN PROGRESS
+        Web Page Include MANIPULATION OF REACT COMPONENTS, STYLES, AND RESPONSIVENESS, WORK IN PROGRESS